 With a Pro License, you can use my music anywhere (even in non-multimedia projects, such as places for physical activities), except in some cases as broadcast television systems, for which you will need a Broadcast License.

 Yes.
 Also, being royalty-free music, you should not worry about sharing the profits with me.

 No, it shouldn’t.
-But YouTube and other social networks (as Facebook) uses a software to keep off the breaches of copyright and there may be cases of error.
+But YouTube and other social networks (as Twitch or Facebook) uses a software to keep off the breaches of copyright and there may be cases of error.